|

 Private Placement

-A private placement is where an organisation offers its securities to a small bunch of investors.
+A private placement is where an organisation offers its securities to a small group of investors.
 These securities can be stocks, bonds, or something else, and the investors can be both institutions and individuals.
 Private placements have fewer regulatory stipulations, so they are easier to issue.
 It further allows the company to be private while putting in less time and reducing costs.

 Public Issue

 One of the most common methods for issuing securities to the public is through public issues.
-The securities are listed for trading in the stock exchanges.
+The securities are listed for trading on the stock exchanges.
 A private company transitions into a publicly traded organisation when its shares are offered to the public.
-It allows the company to get the funds needed to improve infrastructure, expand its business, repay debts, and meet other goals.
+It allows the company to get the funds needed to improve its infrastructure, expand its business, repay debts, and meet other goals.

 Qualified Institutional Placement

-Another kind of private placement is qualified institutional placement.
+Another kind of private placement is a qualified institutional placement.
 Here, a listed organisation issues its securities in the form of equity shares or wholly or partly convertible debentures.
 These can be bought by qualified institutional buyers who have the needed expertise and knowledge to invest in the capital market.

 Preferential Issue

 One of the quickest ways of raising capital for an organisation is through a preferential issue.
-Both unlisted and listed organisations can issue convertible securities or shares to a certain bunch of investors.
+Both unlisted and listed organisations can issue convertible securities or shares to a certain group of investors.
 At the same time, the preferential issue is not a rights issue or a public issue.
 The people who have preferred shares can get the dividend before the ordinary shareholders are paid.

 Rights and Bonus Issues

 A company issues securities to its existing investors at a predetermined price in this kind of primary market issuance.
 They are also allowed to take advantage of further free shares in case of a bonus issue.
 Investors can purchase stocks even at a discounted price for rights issues within a specific time.
 The rights issue increases the existing shareholders’ control over the company, and there are zero costs involved in the share issuance.
-However, a company can give away stocks as a gift to its shareholders for bonus issues.
+However, a company can give away stocks as a gift to its shareholders for a bonus issue.

 Functions of the Primary Market